Mattchewone/feathers-graphql-demo/README.md

     npm start
     ```

+## GraphiQL

+Using [graphiql](https://github.com/skevy/graphiql-app) makes it really easy to test queries and see the response.

 ## Testing

 Simply run `npm test` and all your tests in the `test/` directory will be run.